Looking to mix up the menu at your next cookout?

 These materials may be fine if you want a short term solution… But they’re unfortunately quite prone to rust!

-If not made with 304 stainless steel, a pellet grill simply won’t hold up for more than a few years.
+If not made with 304 stainless steel, most pellet grills simply won’t hold up for more than a few years.

 What Features Are You Looking For?

-Lastly, consider how you plan to use a pellet grill.
+Lastly, consider how you plan to use a wood pellet grill.